mikeoliphant/NeuralAudio/README.md

 The internal NeuralAudio implmentation currently outperforms the other implementations on all tested platforms (Windows x64, Linux x64/Arm64).

-For WaveNet, the internal implmeentation supports the offical NAM network architectures:  "Standard", "Lite", "Feather", "Nano".
+For WaveNet, the internal implmeentation supports static models of the offical NAM network architectures:  "Standard", "Lite", "Feather", "Nano".
+It will also load any other WaveNet model, but with lower performance (although still faster than NAM Core).

 For LSTM, the internal implementation supports the following architectures: